 Pharmacology & Therapeutics-research degrees: M.Sc. and Ph.D.

-The Department is actively engaged in a vigorous research programme which is centred around the areas of neuropharmacology (the study of the effects of drugs on the central nervous system), immunopharmacology (the study of the effects of drugs on the immune system), and signalling in vertebrate development.
-The Department has research links with other national and international centres, including the Departments of Biochemistry and Physiology, the National Centre for Biomedical Engineering Science (NUI Galway), the Institute of Neuroscience, Trinity College, Dublin, the University of Pennsylvania, and H/S Lundbeck, Denmark.
+The Discipline is actively engaged in a dynamic research programme which encompasses the areas of neuroscience and neuropharmacology (the study of the effects of drugs on the nervous system), immunopharmacology (the study of the effects of drugs on the immune system), inflammation, cancer biology and endocrinology.
+The Discipline has extensive research links and collaborations with other leading national and international research centres.
+Researchers within Pharmacology and Therapeutics play lead roles within NUI Galway’s Centre for Pain Research, the Galway Neuroscience Centre, REMEDI and CÚRAM.

-The research activities of the Department are funded from a variety of competitive sources.
+The research activities of the Discipline are funded by a variety of competitive sources.

 Staff Research Interests

 Molecular mechanisms of intestinal injury, repair and carcinogenesis; focus on biological functions of transcription factor NF-kappaB; identification and characterization of novel therapeutic targets for inflammatory bowel disease, colon cancer and radiation injury to the intestinal tract.

 Investigation of the mechanism of action of antidepressants and the development of novel targets using animal models; the effects of antidepressants on modulating immune responses; development of non-animal alternatives for toxicological assessment of drugs.